mitchelllisle/mlr_website/_posts/2017-05-14-blueflag-music.md

 Music tastes can be super varied from one person to the next.
 I don't know why I like a lot of the music I do (a good subject for a future analysis).
 The music we listen to in the space of a day can also be be super varied....or not.
 This is an analysis into the music habits of Blueflag/BigDatr employees.

-The main questions this analysis is seeking to answer is:
+Some interesting questions this analysis will seek to answer is:

 - What are the most popular songs we have played?
 - Who are the most popular artists?
 - What are the most popular albums?